aruntheja-3/Ansible-Practice/README.md

       service: name=nginx state=started
 ```

-Using YAML, "[Playbooks are Ansible’s configuration, deployment, and orchestration language.
+"[Playbooks are Ansible’s configuration, deployment, and orchestration language.
 They can describe a policy you want your remote systems to enforce, or a set of steps in a general IT process](http://docs.ansible.com/ansible/latest/playbooks.html)."
 Think of a playbook like a recipe in a cookbook.
 It lays out all the ingredients, details and necessary processes, and then Ansible will actually execute these.

 Playbooks can be very advanced, but for us, our playbook will simply manage deployment to our lone remote machine.